openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/reticularFormation
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Reticular formation' is a regional part of brain.
-It is part of the brainstem.
+   :definition: Is a regional part of brain.
+Is part of the brainstem. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002275) ('is_a' and 'relationship')]
-   :description: A composite substructure of the brainstem that consists of the midbrain reticular formation, the pontine reticular formation and the medullary reticular formation ( Carpenter-1983 ).
+   :description: A composite substructure of the brainstem that consists of the midbrain reticular formation, the pontine reticular formation and the medullary reticular formation ( Carpenter-1983 ). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002275)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109987
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002275#reticular-formation
    :name: reticular formation